 9.6 Notice of Meetings:

-Notice of the time and place of each meeting of Members shall be given in the manner provided in Section 10.1 not less than 14 days or no more than 50 days before the date of the meeting to each Director, to the auditor and to each Member who at the close of business on the record date for notice is entered in the securities register as the holder of one or more shares carrying the right to vote at the meeting.
-Notice of a meeting of Members called for any purpose other than consideration of the financial statements and auditor's report, election of Directors and re-appointment of the incumbent auditor shall state the nature of such business in sufficient detail to permit the Member to form a reasoned judgement thereon and shall state the text of any special resolution to be submitted to the meeting.
+Notice of the time and place of each meeting of Members shall be given no less than 15 days or no more than 50 days before the date of the meeting to each Director, to the auditor and to each Member who at the close of business on the record date for notice is entered in the membership register as a Member having the right to vote at the meeting.
+Notice of a meeting of Members called for any purpose other than consideration of the financial statements and auditor's report, election of Directors, and/or re-appointment of the incumbent auditor shall state the nature of such business in sufficient detail to permit the Member to form a reasoned judgement thereon and shall state the text of any special resolution to be submitted to the meeting.
 A Member may in any manner waive notice of or otherwise consent to a meeting of Members.